iShares Bitcoin Premium Income ETF (BITA): What It Is, How It Works, and What You Give Up

 | BPI | Grayscale | 0.66% | ~$4M | -33%† |

 *Since April 2025 launch. †From 52-week high.
 Returns include distributions.
-Data as of February 2026.
+Data as of late January 2026 (CoinDesk reporting period).

 BTCI, the NEOS Bitcoin High Income ETF, is the category leader with approximately $1 billion in assets under management.
 Launched in October 2024, it holds Bitcoin exposure through VanEck's Bitcoin ETF and uses Bitcoin futures for its options overlay, distributing monthly at annualized rates between 27% and 37%.
 The fund charges 0.98%.
 Its most recent 19a-1 notice showed 96% of distributions classified as return of capital.
 One-year total return: approximately negative 23%.